alfredosa/bashtastic-visualizer/README.md

 ## Next Steps

+- [ ] Add support for file exporting without destructive behavior
+- [ ] Support for other OS: Windows, Mac
 - [ ] Add more queries
 - [ ] Add more options to the queries
 - [ ] Add File System Selection
-- [ ] Support for other OS: Windows, Mac
+- [ ] Enabling Caching